 Average Salary: $82,000 per year

-There are many resources available online to help you get started with web development.
-YouTube is full of coding tutorials, and sites such as Code Academy offers free coding courses.
-If you want more hands-on learning, there are also coding boot camps that you can attend in person to learn the necessary skills in less time.
+The internet is chock-full of resources to help you embark on this coding odyssey.
+YouTube is your treasure trove of coding tutorials, and sites like Code Academy offer free courses.
+If you crave a more immersive experience, there are even coding boot camps where you can don your coding cape and learn the ropes in record time.

 Pros: This field will surely give you a high salary compared to other jobs.
 The more complex a job is, the higher the employers will pay you to do it.